PrincetonUniversity/HPC_R_Workshop/01_getting_started/README.md

-* **A very large package uses all of your quota.** The exact error this produces may vary but the easiest way to be sure that it might be a culprit is to run the custom `checkquotas` command.
+* **A very large package uses all of your quota.** The exact error this produces may vary but the easiest way to be sure that it might be a culprit is to run the custom `checkquota` command.
 If your `/home/` quota is full, follow the link in the command to request some more space for the package install.

 * **R requires another library to compile the package.** This is a thorny problem.